binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 There will be learning and work to be done to become familiar with libraries and tooling.
 Code will have to be written around logging as in wrapping libraries, initialising and adding logging statements or hiding them using AOP.

+Instrumentation will have to be placed in your code.
+Again another excellent candidate for AOP.

 ### Lack of Input Validation and Sanitisation

 _Todo_